Shreyas-Bha/EmailerBot/README.md

 capital) in the message also.

 What this bot does:
-Reminds you of birthdays and other things you tell it to Tells you the weather and date
+-Reminds you of birthdays and other things you tell it to<br>
+-Tells you the weather and date